aptos-labs/aptos-core/aptos-move/move-examples/README.md

 **WARNING:** These Move examples have NOT been audited.
 If you are using them in a production system, proceed at your own risk.
 Particular care should be taken with Move examples that contain complex cryptographic code (e.g., `drand`, `veiled_coin`).

+# Additional Resources

+- We have another repo [move-by-examples](https://github.com/aptos-labs/move-by-examples).
+It has more newer examples and is actively maintained.
+- [Aptos Learn](https://learn.aptoslabs.com/) provides more step-by-step guides on some high-quality examples.

 # Contributing

 ## Writing a Move example